deanrad/omnibus-rxjs/README.md

 Each `bus.listen` method variant takes the same function arguments (explained shortly), and returns a Subscription.
 This subscription can be thought of as an Actor in the Actor model.

+The purpose of using one `listen` variant over another - say `listenQueueing` instead of `listen`, is to specify what the listener does if it already is executing a handling, and a new event comes in.
+Each method corresponds to an RxJS operator.
+More detail below in Concurrency.

 ### **Arguments**

-The first two required arguments are:
+The two required arguments to create a listener are:

 - `matcher` - A predicate function.
 Each event of the bus is run through each listener's predicate function.
 If the matcher returns `true` then the bus invokes that listener's handler.
 - `handler` - A function to do some work when a matching event appears on the bus.
 The handler recieves the event as its argument.
 It can perform the work: